abhishek130702/Inventory-Forecasting-using-Machine-Learning/README.md

 ### Inventory forecasting is the process of making estimations about future customer demand over a defined period, using historical data as well as demand drivers to better food production and supply needs.

-Usually organisations follow tranditional forecasting techniques/algorithms such as Auto Arima, Auto Arima, Sarima, Simple moving average and many more.
+Usually organisations follow tranditional forecasting techniques/algorithms such as Auto Arima, Sarima, Simple moving average and many more.

 ## Table of Contents